 I aim to be very accessible both inside and outside of class.
-Expect an email response within 48 hours maximum, but often much more quickly.
-I encourage you to take advantage of my office hours (listed above), and you are also welcome to make an appointment, if needed.
-I also ask that we discuss sensitive matters (e.g., grades, absences) in person in office hours, rather than via email, if at all possible.
+Expect an email response within 24 hours maximum, but often much more quickly.
+Please take advantage of my office hours (listed above), and you are also welcome to make an appointment, if needed.
+Please discuss sensitive matters (e.g., grades, absences) in person in office hours, rather than via email, if at all possible.